- September 20, 2013

 Are your employees objects or team members?

-First, I need to say that I haven’t forgotten my interest in a “mini-series” of blogs sharing with you the influencers of the past 30 years that have shaped the work we are doing at PGS.
+We have been in a “mini-series” of blog posts sharing with you the influencers of the past 30 years that have shaped the work we are doing at PGS.
 If you missed my last post on Quality, Deming and Juran, you can find it here.
 And you can watch for upcoming posts on Adizes, Norton and Kaplan, Porter and others.
-But the last couple days have found me doing some research for our September newsletter, and I felt compelled to share what I was finding.
+But the last couple days have found me doing some research the series, and I felt compelled to share what I was finding.

 The research was about the value that employees place upon two-way communication within their organization.
 I had come to the certainty that this was vital some 30 years ago and was wanting to see what the pundits were saying currently.